Blog

 Do blood-thinning drugs cause heart disease?

 Summary: If you are taking coumadin, you may be at risk of heart disease because of vitamin K deficiency.
 This risk can be reduced by supplementing with certain forms of vitamin K, without adversely affecting your clotting risk.
-Only change your medication dose under the supervision of your doctor.
+Only change your medication dose under the

 The American Heart Association vs. Coconut Oil